piekarskipiotr/Tasks_cmd/README.md

 # Tasks_cmd
 Program running via cmd on windows os computers, allows you to adding, managing them(editing and deleting)

-Program has been written for practise a java on desktop.
+Program has been written for practise JAVA on desktop.

 -------------------------------------------------------------------------------------------------